UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Students from underrepresented or negatively stereotyped groups may worry about whether people like them are accepted by their peers and teachers

-These students are forced to split their attention between assessing whether they are being respected and focusing on the learning task at hand
+These students are forced to split their attention between assessing their belonging and focusing on the learning task at hand

 What we’ve learned about how to alleviate questions about Belonging

-Studies show that brief programs can surprisingly help alleviate students’ worries about fit and belonging.
+Studies show that brief programs can help alleviate students’ worries about fit and belonging.
 These programs acknowledge and normalize students’ worries about belonging and explain how these concerns can lessen with time.
-In recent years, researchers have also learned more about the instructional practices and climates that make students confident they are an accepted member of their school community.
+In recent years, researchers have also learned more about the instructional and institutional practices that make students confident they are an accepted member of their school community.

-Direct-to-student programs and changes in instructional practices have been linked to long-term gains in academic performance and reductions in achievement gaps on the basis of race/ethnicity, gender, and being the first in one’s family to go to college.
+Direct-to-student programs and changes in instructional and institutional practices have been linked to long-term gains in academic performance and reductions in achievement gaps on the basis of race, ethnicity, gender, and being the first in one’s family to go to college.